watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ---
 ## Actions and Events

-Watson Work Services gives your App two patterns for dealing with events in the system and allowing for actions from a client.
+Watson Work Services gives your App two patterns for dealing with events, which take place either due to changes in the data model and/or due to actions humans take using a participating client in Watson Work Services such as the Workspace clients.

 Your App can Listen to Events, through secure web hooks.
 Also, your App can handle actions that may be invoked from a Watson Work Services client so that you can provide an experience to users for taking that action, in two ways, using Client Action Handlers or user entered Commands.